HASwitchPlate/openHASP-custom-component/README.md

 3. In the `custom_components` directory (folder) create a new folder called `hasp-lvgl`.
 4. Download _all_ the files from the `custom_components/hasp-lvgl/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
-6. Restart Home Assistant
+6. Edit your `configuration.yaml` file add an entry similar to the example.
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Blueprint"
+7. Restart Home Assistant

 Using your HA configuration directory (folder) as a starting point you should now also have this: